telerik/winforms-docs/shortcuts/getting-started-(radbuttons).md

 slug: winforms/shortcuts/getting-started-(radbuttons)
 tags: getting,started,(radbuttons)
 published: True
-position: 1
+position: 2
 ---

 # Getting Started (RadButtons)

 ##

-As stated in the [Overview]({%slug winforms/shortcuts%})
-          article, RadShortcuts are assigned at RadItem level.
+As stated in the [Overview]({%slug winforms/shortcuts%}) article, RadShortcuts are assigned at RadItem level.
 That said, you can't assign a shortcut directly to a RadControl (RadButton for example).
 Instead, you should assign the shortcut to the main element of a RadControl.
 For example, considering our buttons, you can assign shortcuts to them as it is shown below:
-        #_[C#]_

 {{source=..\SamplesCS\Shortcuts\Form2.cs region=buttonsShortcuts}}
 {{source=..\SamplesVB\Shortcuts\Form2.vb region=buttonsShortcuts}}